-Clearly, also other factors may have caused this development towards higher litigation activity and speed.
-For example, the experience gained over time by both defendants and claimants and their external consultants may have reduced litigation costs and allow speedier negotiation processes.
+Furthermore, other factors than the EU Commission's reform measures may have caused the development towards higher litigation activity and speed.
+In particular, the experience gained over time by both defendants and claimants and their external consultants may have reduced litigation costs and allow speedier negotiation processes.
 However, this development seems to be deeply intertwined with the political reform process and, hence, cannot be considered an independent (albeit important) factor.